 Jungfrau Via Jungfraujoch Railway

-After a sensational-tour of the alpines, ice palace, ice gateway and glacier plateau; you can enjoy a delicious cheese fondue in the Crystal restaurant at Jungfraujoch.
+3. After a sensational tour of the alpines, ice palace, ice gateway and glacier plateau – savour a tasty cheese fondue in the Crystal restaurant at Jungfraujoch.
 Restaurant Crystal has 110 seats and offers Swiss and international cuisine.
-Alternatively, restaurant Bollywood has 80 seats and offers Indian cuisine.
-There’s also Aletsch, the self-service restaurant with 150 seats.

 4. Alternatively, you can dine at Restaurant Bollywood that has 80 seats and offers Indian cuisine or at Aletsch, a self-service eatery with 150 seats.